ranon-rat/ranon-rat/README.md

 ---------------------------------------------

-# about me
+<h1> about me</h1>

-#### I am a programmer of 15 years old i really like coding. you gona see creative things like a music generator or discord bot but. is not the only thing i do , sometimes i like to make tcp servers or web pages .
+<h4> I am a programmer of 15 years old i really like coding. you gona see creative things like a music generator or discord bot but. is not the only thing i do , sometimes i like to make tcp servers or web pages .</h4>

 ---------------------------------------------

-# my best projects in my github they are </h1>
+<h1> my best projects in my github they are </h1>
 <p >
 <a href="https://github.com/pythonBoy123/redditReplaceHumans">
   <img height=120 src="https://github-readme-stats.vercel.app/api/pin/?username=ranon-rat&repo=redditReplaceHumans&show_owner=true"></a>